sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 Most of the groundbreaking work at the intersection of ML and biology has taken advantage of a category of methods known as [representation learning](https://arxiv.org/abs/1206.5538).
 Representation learning methods fit parameters to transform raw measurements like images or expression profiles into a new, numeric represenatation that captures useful properties of the inputs.
+By exploring these representations and model behaviors, we can extract insights similar to those gained from testing atomic configurations with a carefully machined structure.
 This is a fairly abstract statement, but it becomes clear with a few concrete examples.

-If we wish to train a model to predict cell types from gene expression profiles, a representation learning approach to the problem might first reduce the raw expression profiles into a compressed code -- say, a 16-dimensional vector of numbers on the real line -- that is nonetheless sufficient to distinguish one cell type from another[^7].
+If we wish to train a model to predict cell types from gene expression profiles, a representation learning approach to the problem might first reduce the raw expression profiles into a compressed code -- say, a 16-dimensional vector of numbers on the real line -- that is nonetheless sufficient to distinguish one cell type from another[^10].
 One beautiful aspect of this approach is that the learned representations often reveal relationships between the observations that aren't explicitly called for during training.
 For instance, our cell type classifier might naturally learn to group similar cell types near one another, revealing something akin to their lineage structure.